V-Sekai-archive/tutorial-mesh-to-vrm/README.md

 1. Automatic skeleton scanning in VRM for Blender
 2. Automatic guessing of bones via location.
 Lasso them!
 3. Better automatic rigs.
-Note the shoulder to spine problem.
+Note the shoulder to a spine problem.